Ozone’s Effect on Pathogens

 Bacteria are member of a large group of unicellular microorganisms which have cell walls but lack organelles and an organized nucleus, including some which can cause disease.
 Bacteria often attach to surfaces and form dense aggregations called biofilms, and larger formations known as microbial mats.
 By other words we can say that Bacteria are microscopically small, single-cell creatures having a primitive structure.
 They take up foodstuffs and release metabolic products, and multiply by division.
 The bacteria body is sealed by a relatively solid-cell membrane.
 Their vital processes are controlled by a complex enzymatic system.

-Ozone is exceptionally good at tackling harmful bacteria and stopping it dead, because it has highly reactive properties, which means that it simply reacts with the bacteria and destroys it.
+Ozone is exceptionally good at tackling harmful bacteria and killing them, because it has highly reactive properties, which means that it simply reacts with the bacteria and destroys it.
 Ozone interferes with bacterial cell metabolism by inhibiting the enzymatic control system.
 When an ozone molecule meets a bacterial cell, it starts to break it down by making a hole in the bacterium’s cell wall.
 This is what holds the cell together, and without it the bacteria will begin to fall apart.
 This will happen countless times, ozone molecules coming into contact with the bacteria, making the same holes and rapidly eradicating the bacteria.
 A sufficient amount of ozone breaks through the cell membrane, destroying the bacteria.

 |Achromobacter Butyri NCI-9404||Ozone susceptible||Phytomonas Tumefaciens||Ozone susceptible|